jstnmthw/hlstatsnext/apps/daemon/README.md

 ## Architecture Overview

 - **TypeScript-first**: Strict types, modular services, and clear domain boundaries.
-- **Service-Oriented**: Core logic is organized into feature services (player, event, statistics, gateway, ingress, RCON, etc.).
+- **Service-Oriented**: Core logic is organized into feature services (player, event, statistics, ingress, RCON, etc.).
 - **Database Integration**: Uses a dedicated `DatabaseClient` for all persistence, with types shared via the monorepo.
 - **UDP Ingress**: Listens for game server events on a configurable UDP port (default: 27500).
 - **Event Processing Pipeline**: Modular event processor for parsing, validating, and handling all game events.